Tofaa2/EntityLib/README.md

 - [x] Make ObjectData actually useful.
 - [ ] Multi-version support, currently only 1.18+ is stable.
 - [ ] Make class names match the protocol specified names.
+- [ ] Ideally, refactor the API to use a custom world that stores the entities, rather than one big map.
+This way we can access other data aswell from the world.
+This also requires me writing some other platform implementations by default.

 ### Credits
 - PacketEvents for providing the API and retrooper being a cool guy in general